snayfach/MIDAS/docs/install.md

 `python MIDAS/setup.py install --user` to install locally

 If you have pip installed, you can install these dependencies by running the following command:
 `pip install -U numpy biopython pysam pandas` or
 `sudo pip install -U numpy biopython pysam pandas` to install as a superuser, or
 `pip install --user numpy biopython pysam pandas` to install locally

-### Dependencies: Alternate methods
-[More detailed instructions for installing the dependencies on brand new CentOS and Ubuntu installs] (https://github.com/snayfach/MIDAS/blob/master/docs/install_.md)
+[Detailed instructions for installation on a brand new CentOS/Ubuntu system] (https://github.com/snayfach/MIDAS/blob/master/docs/install_other.md)

 ### Update your environmental variables